gemabelanes/nodeflair-1/README.md

 In the project directory, you can run:

 ### `yarn install`
+Install dependancies.
 Required to run the application.

 ### `yarn start`